Nubank co-leads $45 million investment in Indian neobank Jupiter – TechCrunch

 “We believe that a bank account should be a smart account, where it gives you insight, shares personalized tips and guides you through attaining some financial discipline,” said Gupta — who co-founded CitrusPay (sold to Naspers’ PayU) and served as managing director of PayU — in a recent interview with TechCrunch.

-The startup has developed a number of products including a savings account bundled with features that aim to simplify money management.
+The startup has developed a number of products, including a savings account bundled with features that aim to simplify money management.

 The platform, which positions itself as a “100% digital bank,” also offers the ability to buy now and pay later on UPI, a standard developed by a coalition of banks in India that has become the most popular way people in the country transact online.

 “Nubank and Jupiter share the mission of making banking the best experience possible for our customers, putting an end to all the bureaucracy and the pain in the current system.
 The Indian and Brazilian markets have many similarities and through this investment, we aim to support Jupiter in their growth path.
 We see a lot of potential and are excited about joining them so early on their journey,” said David Vélez, founder and chief executive of Nubank, in a statement.
+The Brazilian giant raised $750 million in June this year at a valuation of $30 billion.)

 In an interaction Thursday, Gupta said the startup, which employs over 120 people, is currently working to on-board the 100,000 people who have signed up to its waiting list.
 In about a month, he said, Jupiter will launch to the public.